wavetermdev/waveterm/acknowledgements/README.md

 # Open-Source Acknowledgements

 We make use of many amazing open-source projects to build Wave Terminal.
-This document describes the process for generating acknowledgements for the dependencies for each of our components, including disclaimers of the licensing terms for each dependency.

-Here are the links to the latest acknowledgements for each of our components:
+Here are the links to the latest acknowledgements for each of our components, including license disclaimers for each dependency:

 - [Frontend](./disclaimers/frontend.md)
 - [`wavesrv` backend](./disclaimers/wavesrv.md)
 - [`waveshell` backend](./disclaimers/waveshell.md)

-## Generating disclaimer files
+## Generating license disclaimers

 The license disclaimers for the backend are generated using the [go-licenses](https://github.com/google/go-licenses) tool.
 We supply a template file ([`go_licenses_report.tpl`](./go_licenses_report.tpl)) to generate a pretty print of the disclaimers for each dependency.
 Due to a limitation in the tool, we run it separately for `wavesrv` and `waveterm`, meaning there are separate disclaimer files, `wavesrv.md` and `waveterm.md` respectively.